diffusiondata/diffusion-examples/apple/README.md

-# Apple Examples for the Diffusion and Reappt APIs
+# Apple Examples for the Diffusion APIs

-This directory contains examples showing the use of the Apple API for Diffusion and Reappt.
+This directory contains examples showing the use of the Apple API for Diffusion and Diffusion Cloud.

 The examples are provided with partial source code, without an Xcode project for build.
 As such they are intended to demonstrate typical usage of the API and are agnostic as to their